 You did it!
-You have landed and are in the midst of an internship… or a research project… or a job.
+You have landed and are in the midst of an internship… or a research project… or a summer job.
 An experience you hope will extend your learning, expand your skill set and enhance your knowledge of the workplace.
 But do you know how it’s going?
 Are you receiving regular input on your work?
 How does your team or supervisor view your interaction – is it positive?

 Feedback is crucial to learning and development, which is an important outcome of your experience.
 Positive feedback solidifies positive behaviors while negative feedback lets you know where there is room to improve on your work.
-If you don’t have answers to these questions, there are ways to ensure that you leave the summer with an understanding of your performance and an opportunity to share your thoughts on the experience.
-Below are five recommendations to help you.
+If you don’t have answers to the questions above, there are ways to ensure that you leave your summer post with an understanding of your performance and an opportunity to share your thoughts on the experience.
+Below are five recommendations to help you seek out this information.

-Establish credibility: Settling into an early relationship with your colleagues rests on maximizing your credibility as a contributing member to the organization.
+Settling into an early relationship with your colleagues rests on building your credibility as a contributing member to the organization.
 Basic work etiquette goes a long way – being on time and ready to work, following appropriate social media and phone etiquette in the workplace and using active listening and eye contact are all good practices that are expected of all employees.

-Early in my career, a supervisor shared some sage advice that I’ve continued to use and pass on to students: “NEVER show up to a work meeting or conversation without something to write on and something to write with.”
-There is no clearer way to communicate your lack of professionalism or interest in the discussion than by not showing up prepared to take notes. (using your phone to take notes is great as long as you make your intentions clear at the onset)
+Early in my career, a supervisor shared some sage advice that I’ve continued to use and pass on to students: “NEVER show up to a work meeting or discussion without something to write on and something to write with.”
+There is no clearer way to communicate your lack of professionalism or interest in your work than by not showing up prepared to take notes. (using your phone to take notes is great as long as you make your intentions clear at the onset)

-Develop an authentic connection: Before a supervisor or colleague will give you any honest feedback, they have to feel that you’re invested.
-Ask them to coffee and open a conversation about the goals of the organization, group or your specific project – and be sincerely curious about their opinions.
+Before a supervisor or colleague will give you any honest feedback, they have to feel that you’re invested.
+Ask them to coffee and start a conversation about the goals of the organization, your group or your specific project – and be sincerely curious about their opinions.
 How do their answers impact what you think about the work ahead of you?

 Don’t dive in to the request for input too quickly.
-It takes time for someone to feel comfortable offering critique.
+It takes time for someone to feel comfortable offering critique or praise.
 Unless you have a regularly scheduled evaluation process, spend the first few weeks developing trust and rapport before soliciting feedback.
 If you’re winding down your summer experience, you’ve likely already done this and can move on to requesting a meeting and preparing for it.
 Before sending out a request for feedback, ensure that you’re ready to hear both positive and negative input on your work.

-Formality isn’t necessary: Some of the most effective feedback you’ll receive isn’t structured or scheduled.
+Some of the most effective feedback you’ll receive isn’t structured or scheduled.
 While that type of input can be useful, often the feedback that is delivered immediately and informally provides the best learning.
-Liken it to striking while the iron is hot, this type of feedback typically happens in a more focused, lower-stakes context.
+Liken it to striking while the iron is hot – this type of feedback typically happens in a more focused, lower-stakes context.

 My former colleague and dear friend called it “Fast Feedback.”
 We’d walk out of a meeting or a presentation and she’d say, “Fast Feedback?
 You really rocked that description of the process we’re using – great detail.”
 Or, “Fast Feedback?
 That request might have gone better if you were more direct with the design team so they know exactly where you’re coming from.”
 It was relevant, low-stress and made me feel that she really had my back as a teammate.